artemgilmanov/DataStructures/Array/about.md

 2. **Homogeneous Data**: All elements are of the same type, occupying equal memory.
 3. **Indexed Access**: Each element can be accessed via its index.

-These properties allow constant-time \(O(1)\) access to any element using the formula: n+k⋅q An array is a basic data structure to store a collection of elements sequentially.
+These properties allow constant-time O(1) access to any element.

+An array is a basic data structure to store a collection of elements sequentially.
 But elements can be accessed randomly since each element in the array can be identified by an array index.
 An array can have one or more dimensions.
 Here we start with the one-dimensional array, which is also called the linear array.
 Here is an example:

-In the above example, there are 6 elements in array A. That is to say, the length of A is 6.
-We can use A[0] to represent the first element in the array.
-Therefore, A[0] = 6.
-Similarly, A[1] = 3, A[2] = 8 and so on.

 ```csharp
 using System;